kishore456393/QueueWorking/README.md

 2. View historical queue data
 3. Analyze trends and patterns
 4. Export data for further analysis

+### 5. Access on Mobile Device

+1. **Ensure both devices are on the same WiFi network**
+2. In Dashboard, click **"Show QR Code"** button
+3. Scan the QR code with your phone's camera
+4. Tap the notification to open mobile dashboard
+5. View live updates on your mobile device

+**Troubleshooting Mobile Access:**
+- Make sure your phone and computer are on the same WiFi network
+- Check your firewall isn't blocking port 5000
+- The QR code shows your network IP (e.g., 192.168.1.x:5000)
+- You can also manually type the URL shown in the QR dialog
+- **For internet access from any device:** See [INTERNET-DEPLOYMENT.md](INTERNET-DEPLOYMENT.md)

+## 🌐 Deploy to Internet

+Want to access from anywhere, not just your local WiFi?

+See the complete guide: **[INTERNET-DEPLOYMENT.md](INTERNET-DEPLOYMENT.md)**

+**Quick options:**
+- **Ngrok** (5 minutes) - Free, instant public URL
+- **Cloudflare Tunnel** (Free forever) - Permanent URL
+- **VPS Hosting** ($5/month) - Professional 24/7 deployment

+With internet deployment, anyone can scan the QR code from anywhere in the world! 🌍

+### 5. Mobile Access via QR Code

+1. In **Dashboard**, click "Show QR Code" button
+2. A QR code will appear with the mobile dashboard URL
+3. Scan the QR code with any mobile device
+4. Mobile live dashboard opens instantly in browser
+5. View real-time queue updates on mobile
+6. No app installation required!

+**Mobile Features:**
+- ✅ Auto-refresh every 2 seconds
+- ✅ Mobile-optimized interface
+- ✅ Language selection
+- ✅ Visual queue status indicators
+- ✅ Wait time estimates
+- ✅ Best queue recommendations

 ## 🎯 Use Cases